Last Updated 7.10.25. (G)

 There will be massive financial losers as global warming escalates.
 A few of the biggest losers will be:

-It would also not be unreasonable to estimate that real estate prices in affected global warming high-risk areas will soon drop 1-3% per year as savvy buyers realize the risk and potential losses involved in such properties.
+It would also not be unreasonable to estimate that real estate prices in areas at high risk of global warming will soon drop 1-3% per year as savvy buyers realize the risks and potential losses associated with such properties.
 In extremely high-risk regions, real estate prices could crash drastically, similar to how the prices of homes, businesses, and local farms crashed when toxic pollution was discovered in the water and soils at Love Canal, New York.
 (See this article on the new rules for buying real estate in the world of increasing global warming and the vast new global warming unsafe zones.)

 b.
 Fossil fuel companies and related industries cannot hide or secretly offload the pollution and health costs onto unsuspecting taxpayers for the worst effects of their products.
-Fossil fuel subsidies totaling $5.3 trillion a year will soon disappear, and special global warming reduction carbon tax fees from $40-$100 a ton or more will be added to their operational costs.
-Fossil fuel companies will suffer massive stock divestment actions and massive numbers of individual and class-action lawsuits holding them responsible for global warming damages, and they will be hindered by governments with new regulations and taxes on profits to reduce fossil fuel use further.
+Fossil fuel subsidies totaling $5.3 trillion per year will soon disappear, and special global warming reduction carbon tax fees, ranging from $40 to $100 per ton or more, will be added to their operational costs.
+Fossil fuel companies will face massive stock divestment actions and a surge in individual and class-action lawsuits holding them responsible for global warming damages, and they will be hindered by governments implementing new regulations and taxes on profits to further reduce fossil fuel use.

-On the other hand, green energy will become highly subsidized, and fossil fuel energy generation will become highly unprofitable by comparison.
-This does not consider the momentum building behind the rapidly growing movement to divest from fossil fuel holdings.
+On the other hand, green energy will become highly subsidized, while fossil fuel energy generation will become comparatively unprofitable.
+This overlooks the momentum building behind the rapidly growing movement to divest from fossil fuel holdings.

 c.
 Countries in the Southern hemisphere will be most affected by the worst of escalating global warming.
 They will experience soaring heat, the rapid spread of tropical diseases, and economic, social, and political instability.
 Needless to say, such countries whose economies are dependent on tourism will see those revenues steadily disappear.
-The irony is that many undeveloped nations that have produced only a tiny fraction of global warming will get poorer as northern countries responsible for most global warming will initially get richer and experience other benefits.
+The irony is that many developing nations, which have contributed only a tiny fraction of global warming, will likely become poorer as northern countries, responsible for most global warming, initially become richer and experience other benefits.

 d.
 Millennials and the younger generations will be financially punished the most by escalating global warming.
 Click here for a shocking article about the trillions of dollars the younger generations will lose.
 (6)

 e.
 Average individuals from every generation in unsafe zones caused by global warming will watch their monthly budgets, reserves, and personal and business equity be destroyed.
-This is because global warming-related inflation and “natural” disasters and their recovery costs will continue rising as the temperature increases.
-Part of the reason for this loss of equity is that as the emergency worsens, individuals cannot find relief from either insurance or government emergency programs.
+This is because global warming-related inflation and the costs of “natural” disasters and their recovery will continue to rise as temperatures increase.
+Part of the reason for this loss of equity is that, as the emergency worsens, individuals cannot find relief from either insurance or government emergency programs.
 Eventually, those funds will also be exhausted by the ever-widening drain in the bathtub of global warming costs.
 To add further hardship, these individuals will endure steadily increasing new taxes, which their governments will be forced to impose as insurance companies go bankrupt due to the continuous, worsening “natural” disasters caused by global warming.
 To learn more about global warming unsafe zones, see the Migrating North or South of the 45 Parallel map and copy near the bottom of this page.

 f.
 People with low incomes and the middle class will be the first to suffer, and they will suffer the most.
 In addition to the pain of dwindling personal equity and rapidly increasing taxes from ever-escalating global warming disasters, people experiencing poverty and the middle class will also watch their government social security and safety net benefits continually cut back and finally disappear as their governments try to cope with dwindling and overburdened resources themselves (i.e. retirement and unemployment benefits, food assistance, assistance for older people or physically or mentally handicapped, worker’s compensation, etc.).
-Click here for a glimpse of how bad it will get for low-income people.
+Click here for a glimpse of how dire the situation will become for low-income individuals.
 (7)

 The worst financial losers will be